William Oldrey: Bankruptcy, and the end of the port at Broulee

 Nature would help thwart, Oldrey's plans.
 In 1841, a huge flood on the Moruya River, washed away the sandbar at the mouth of the river, making the river navigable, up to what would later become a newer settlement at Moruya.
-Steamships, which could navigate the river, would became more common.
+Steamships, which could navigate the river, would become more common.
 There was then less reason for a port at Broulee.
 The dangers of bringing produce from the river to the port at Broulee, by sea in small vessels, could then be avoided.
 However, the practice initially persisted, with a fatal incident as an outcome, in late 1842.

 New South Wales entered an economic depression in the 1840s and, in 1843, there were a number of bank failures.
 Grand plans, such as Oldrey had for Broulee and roads to the inland, became too risky to contemplate and finance dried up.
 A number of prominent citizens found themselves insolvent, including Oldrey, who was made bankrupt in January 1844.
 After the sale of his property and possessions, he was in deficit by £1,616.5s.7d.
 He moved to Sydney, probably around the end of 1845, aboard the steamer, Shamrock, which still called at Broulee.

 The fate of Broulee was sealed by the establishment of a town and river port at Moruya around 1850.
 Still a minor port, Broulee became a very quiet place, known by the 1850s as 'Oldrey's Folly'.
 There was brief revival, when the old port was used by gold miners in the rush to the Araluen in the 1850s.

 The building of the Erin-go-Bragh Hotel was pulled down and, in 1860, reassembled at Moruya.
 Later, the court moved there too.
 In 1873, storms washed away the sand spit that joined Broulee Island to the mainland, greatly reducing the safety of the anchorage at Broulee.
 In the 1920s, a jetty with a small tramway was built on the island, and used to ship shell grit, on a small scale.
 After that, Broulee then resumed its slumber, until it revived as a holiday destination later in the 20th century.